project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/03-generate-preview.md

 Generating a new preview should clean previous generated preview/runtime objects before rebuilding the scene.
 This avoids visual superposition with older example scenes or older previews.

-## If Nothing Appears

-Check:

-- `simple.webplatform` is running;
-- GAMA is running;
-- the experiment is opened or selected;
-- Unity uses the same port as the middleware;
-- the GAMA model sends at least one geometry.